Lock it Down: How to Ensure Brand Safety Across Channel Partners

 While these examples centered around regulations, brand governance/compliance should not be ignored, the average channel partner is an expert at running their business, not marketing.
 Brands struggle with the competing need to both retain brand-level control and consistency while ensuring that each individual location can achieve success.
 This is especially complicated when Facebook advertising enters the picture.
 Most locations have already created their own Facebook Business Page and want to drive ads directly from it to garner attention to their location.
 Your network of channel partners represent enormous opportunity for brand extension through social media channels, but risks like brand dilution and compliance make it challenging to relinquish local social advertising control.
 Tiger Pistol ensures your collaborative advertising™ campaigns are brand approved, yet perfectly tailored to effectively engage with community audiences.

 Ready to gain control of your brand in the social advertising space?
-Let’s talk.
+Check out what Tiger Pistol’s Collaborative Advertising Platform can do for your brand.